Pretty-Good-Freedom-Tech/grapevine-modular-structure/calculation-engine/graperank-protocol/README.md

 GrapeRank Protocol
 =====

-The GrapeRank Protocol is an equation that requires several parameters.
+The GrapeRank Protocol is an equation that requires several parameters: `attenuation`, `rigor`, etc.

+(work in progress)